PGScatalog/pgsc_calc/README.md

 > Nat Biotechnol.
 2020 Feb 13. doi: 10.1038/s41587-020-0439-x.

 In addition, references of tools and data used in this pipeline are described in [`CITATIONS.md`](CITATIONS.md).

+This work has received funding from EMBL-EBI core funds, the Baker Institute, the University of Cambridge, Health Data Research UK (HDRUK), and the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016775 INTERVENE.